Nsustain/nsustain.com/README.md

 The goal of our website is to help you find a project that really touches your heart, something that you truly find worthwhile.
-We'll try to make that process as smooth and enjoyable as possible for you, and - for your information - we don't do anything sneaky.
+We try to make that process as smooth and enjoyable as possible for you, and - for your information - we don't do anything sneaky.
 We don't store suspicious cookies on your computer.